vmware/vic-product/docs/user_doc/vic_app_dev/configure_docker_client.md

    - Select **Reset** and click **Restart Docker**.
 5. Log in to the registry server.<pre>docker login <i>registry_ip</i></pre>

-## Using vSphere Integrated Containers Registry with Notary <a id="notary"></a>
+## Using vSphere Integrated Containers Registry with Content Trust <a id="notary"></a>

 vSphere Integrated Containers Registry provides a Docker Notary server that allows you to implement content trust by signing and verifying the images in the registry.
+Cloud administrators enable or disable content trust at the project level in vSphere Integrated Containers Management Portal.

-For information about Docker Notary, see [Content trust in Docker](https://docs.docker.com/engine/security/trust/content_trust/) in the Docker documentation.
+- For information about Docker Notary, see [Content trust in Docker](https://docs.docker.com/engine/security/trust/content_trust/) in the Docker documentation.
+- For information about how to enable content trust in projects in vSphere Integrated Containers Management Portal, see [Configure Project Settings](../vic_cloud_admin/manage_projects.md) in *Configure and Manage vSphere Integrated Containers*.

-To use the Docker Notary server from vSphere Integrated Containers Registry, you must pass the registry's CA certificate to your Docker client and set up Docker Content Trust.
+If you the project that you are working on implements content trust, you must pass the registry's CA certificate to your Docker client and set up Docker Content Trust.
 By default, the vSphere Integrated Containers Registry Notary server runs on port 4443 on the vSphere Integrated Containers appliance.

 1. If you are using a self-signed certificate, copy the CA root certificate to the Docker certificates folder.